 repo corresponds with what you release to production.
 You will find the

 That's it!
-From now on, new Previews will build from the image created when the Base Preview was built.
+From now on, new previews will build from the snapshot created when the Base Preview was built.

 You will generally want to keep your Base Preview up to date with your latest codebase, and a fresh copy of your database, image files, and other assets.
 By default, Tugboat does this every night at 12 am ET.
 To change this, check the Repository Settings.